-- 1. Limited to boys and girls age 5, 6 and 7. - 2.
-All players are assigned to teams by the league commissioner.
-Drafting of players is not permitted. - 3.
-Returning players will remain on the same team if possible. - 4.
-Players will be placed on teams with their siblings. - 5.
-Special player/team requests, made at time of registration, will try to be honored. - 6.
+- 1. Limited to boys and girls age 4-6. - 2.
+All players are assigned to teams by the league commissioner. - 3.
+Players will be placed on teams with their siblings. - 4.
+Special player/team requests, made at time of registration, will try to be honored. - 5.
 All players have equal amounts of playing time.